Making Video: How I Made this Online Marketing Video

 Once the script is finalized, I edit the project in Final Cut so next, I need to gather the remaining video building blocks needed to build, or edit together, her video.

 Videotaping her website was part of the process of planning to edit.
 I was gathering one of the many building blocks I knew I would need later in editing.
 The other building blocks are various kinds of related visuals images and audio recordings.
-I used stock still image jpegs.
+I used stock still image JPEGs.

 After opening, naming and saving a new FCP project, I record the narration audio.
 I can do this within the Final Cut program using a microphone that’s plugged straight into my computer.
 I use a cable that has an XLR mic input on one end and a USB connection on the other end.